Programme

 - CCS will be a part of the future energy system

-- Use of existing strategic gas infrastructure
+- Use of existing strategic natural gas infrastructure

 Uptake of energy functions within the programme